ravidshachar/auto-display-position/README.md

 # auto-display-position
-Automatically position your displays
+Automatically position your displays.
-currently works with Linux using xrandr, and with Windows using Win32API
+currently works on X11 Linux using xrandr, and on Windows using Win32API.